GodfatherAce/DataScienceCourse/DataMining/TheDataMiningProcess.md

 - There are four main techniques that can be applied in the data mining process.
-  - The first is classification, which arranges data into predefined groups or categories.
+  - The first is ***classification***, which arranges data into predefined groups or categories.
-  - In the second technique, called clustering, researchers allow the computer to organize the data into groups, as it chooses.
+  - In the second technique, called ***clustering***, researchers allow the computer to organize the data into groups, as it chooses.
-  - A third data mining technique seeks associations between variables.
+  - A third data mining technique seeks ***associations*** between variables.
   - The fourth typically looks for sequential patterns in the data that may be used to predict future trends.